segmentio/segment-docs/src/connections/destinations/destination-filters.md

 ---
 title: Destinations Filters
+rewrite: true
 ---

-Destination Filters allow you to control the data flowing into each specific destination, by conditionally preventing data from being sent to cloud-based (server-side) destinations.
+Destination Filters allow you to control the data flowing into each specific destination, by conditionally preventing data from being sent to cloud-mode  destinations.
 You can filter out entire events, or just specific fields in the properties, traits, or in the context of your events.

 With Destination Filters, you can: